The front-end server appends a series of client authentication headers to incoming requests. You need to find a way of leaking these.

 The front-end server doesn't reuse the connection to the back-end, so isn't vulnerable to classic request smuggling attacks.
 However, it is still vulnerable to request tunnelling.

 GET /request to Burp Repeater.
-Expand the Inspector's Request Attributes section and change the protocol to HTTP/2.
+Expand the Inspector's Request Attributes section and make sure the protocol is set to HTTP/2.

 Using the Inspector, append an arbitrary header to the end of the request and try smuggling a